lhooge/hugo-theme-hoogi/README.md

 # Configuration

-It is currently just 'useSummary' available for configuring.
-If set to 'true' a summary will be shown on list overview, otherwise the complete post is shown.
+To inject custom HEAD elements create a "head-custom.html" in '<YOUR_SITE>/layouts/partials'.

+For changing colors see the overridden link visited example for the dark theme in 'exampleSite/layouts/partials/head-custom.html'.

 ```
-[Params]
+[params]
+    # If set to 'true' a summary will be shown on list overview, otherwise the complete post is shown.
     useSummary = true | false
+    # Shows a right sidebar with all categories.
+    sidebar = true | false
 ```

 ## License